Skip to main content

 • neutral — setups without a strong directional lean either way

-this filter is useful when you have a directional read on the day. if you're leaning long based on your pre-market analysis, filtering to long setups quickly surfaces the data that supports — or challenges — that bias.
+leave it on all to see every direction at once. this filter is useful when you have a directional read on the day: if you're leaning long based on your pre-market analysis, filtering to long setups quickly surfaces the data that supports — or challenges — that bias.

-a practical example: it's 9 AM, you're leaning long on NQ for the NY session. set the directional bias filter to long and the % filter to 60% minimum.
-WIP now shows you only the bullish setups with a 60%+ historical rate for your selected session and lookback — a clean, focused list to build your bias around.
+a practical example: it's 9 AM, you're leaning long on NQ for the NY session. set the bias filter to long, the data filter to a 60% minimum, and the frequency filter high enough that nothing thin survives.
+WIP now shows you only the bullish setups that clear your rate and have enough history behind them to be worth reading — a clean, focused list to build your bias around.

-you can adjust either filter at any time without losing the other. they're independent controls that work together.
+you can adjust any filter at any time without losing the others. they're independent controls that work together.

 related articles